-Gene Vincent and the Blue Caps epitomized rockabilly’s iconic image, with their leather jackets, ducktail hairstyles and kick-ass-and-take-names personae.
+Gene Vincent and His Blue Caps epitomized rockabilly’s iconic image, with their leather jackets, ducktail hairstyles and kick-ass-and-take-names personae.
 The band also introduced one of the most adept, versatile and influential electric guitarists of his generation: Cliff Gallup.

 Born in 1930, Gallup was 26 when he joined up with Vincent, a wild young singer from Norfolk, Virginia.
 In May 1956, as the brief but volcanic rockabilly craze was peaking, Vincent was invited to record in Nashville under the guidance of veteran producer Ken Nelson.